This FAQ will be updated as new information is received. It was last updated on:

 How do I make an appointment?

 You can now book your first dose by clicking COVID VACCINE BOOKING on the top of the page.
-We will be booking appointment for all 1A individuals throughout the month of April and May.
+Appointments are available so please book!

 Who gets the vaccine first?